xiaoaizhao/Neural-stem-cell-NSC-aging-lipidomics/Scripts/Lipidyzer/README.md

 * Append sample name to data frame

-* Use median concentration normalization to normalize input material.
+* Use median concentration normalization to normalize input material

 * Perform imputation to replace missing value

-### Figure panels generated:

-PCA plot (Fig. S1f)